h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

-# Tutorial 1E: Risk Assessment Tools in the World of AI, the Social Sciences, and Humanities
+# Risk Assessment Tools in the World of AI, the Social Sciences, and Humanities

 ## Outline